 One of the best elements of the "Fast & Furious" film franchise has been its commitment to diversity in its group of street-racers-turned-international-action-heroes.
 Men and women of all ethnicities bond together as family, producing a global brand of blockbuster entertainment.
-And with "F9," AAPI heritage and pride take center stage with the return of "Fast" franchise filmmaker Justin Lin, and Sung Kang's beloved character, Han Lue.
+And with "F9," we welcome the return of "Fast" franchise filmmaker Justin Lin, and Sung Kang's beloved character, Han Lue.

 A lot of the story (watch the trailer) is still under wraps, but here's what we know.
 Dom (Vin Diesel) and the gang are enjoying the domestic life.
 However, that's not for long, as a new adversary/assassin/amazing driver is out to get them.
 Even better, he's Dom and Mia's (Jordana Brewster) long-lost brother Jakob Toretto.
 Action star/WWE wrestler John Cena does the honors as Jakob.